Graham Stuart (politician): Early life and education

-Graham Stuart was born in Carlisle, Cumbria, and studied at Glenalmond College, an independent school in Perthshire, followed by Selwyn College, Cambridge, from 1982 to 1985, where he read Philosophy and Law but failed his degree, after focusing his efforts on developing his "What's on in Cambridge" guide into a profitable business and remains non-executive chairman of the company.
+Graham Stuart was born on 12 March 1962 in Carlisle, and went to Glenalmond College, an independent school in Perthshire, before studying at Selwyn College, Cambridge, from 1982 to 1985, where he read Philosophy and Law.
+Stuart failed his degree, after focusing his efforts on developing his "What's on in Cambridge" guide into a profitable business.
+He remains a non-executive chairman of the company.

-He was Chairman of the Cambridge University Conservative Association during Easter 1985.
+He was Chairman of the Cambridge University Conservative Association in 1985.